sharxhost/docs/DB Models/AuthJWT model.md

-# UploadKey
+# AuthJWT
-Stores an upload key
+Stores an authentication token

 ## Columns
 - User - A relation to the owner ([[User model]])
 - UserID - The owner's UUID
-- Key - The actual key's text
+- Token - The actual token's text